Stratadox/CardGame/README.md

 If there are any attacking units from the opponents last turn, the player gets to decide which of those to block.
+Attackers can be defended against by multiple defenders at a time.
+Each defender can only defend against one attacker.

 Some spells can be played during this phase.
 If the player has such spells, they can play them now.